ga4gh/vrs/docs/source/terms_and_model.rst

    * a.start < b.start < a.end OR
    * a.start < b.end < a.end
-* Two intervals a and b *coincide* if they intersect or if they are equal (the equality condition is required to handle the case of two identical zero-width Intervals).
+* Two intervals a and b *coincide* if they intersect or if they are equal (the equality condition is REQUIRED to handle the case of two identical zero-width Intervals).
 * <start, end>=<*0,0*> refers to the point with width zero before the first residue.
 * <start, end>=<*i,i+1*> refers to the *i+1th* (1-based) residue.